Starship Technologies: History

+and in 2020 to two more.

-In March 2020, following the start of the COVID-19 pandemic, Starship made many redundancies.
+In March 2020, following the start of the COVID-19 pandemic, Starship laid off an undisclosed number of employees.
 However, half a year later, and after the US universities reopened, it rehired many of the staff.

-In October 2021, Starship said that its autonomous delivery robots had completed 2 million deliveries worldwide, with over 100,000 road crossings daily.

-According to the company, it reached 100,000 deliveries in August 2019 and 500,000 deliveries in June 2020.
+In 2022, a video of a Starship robot being run over by a train at a level crossing near James Madison University campus circulated online, highlighting the possibility of robots being stuck in unanticipated obstacles.

+In 2022, the company announced the launch of delivery services in Finland.

-As of January 2022, Starship's autonomous delivery robots had made more than 2.5 million autonomous deliveries, and traveled over 3 million miles globally, making an average 10,000 deliveries per day.
+As of October 2024, Starship's fleet of more than 2,000 robots worldwide had completed 7 million deliveries, driven over 8.5 million miles, and made 150,000 daily road crossings.

+In October 2025, Starship announced a $50 million Series C funding round and reported 9 million deliveries, 19 million km driven autonomously (12 million miles) and 2700 robots in its fleet.
+Its deployment footprint had grown to 270 locations across 7 countries.

 Operations

-Starship develops and operates electrically-powered last-mile delivery robots.
+Starship develops and operates electrically-powered last mile delivery robots.
 The robots ride on sidewalks with a maximum speed of 6 km/h (pedestrian speed), can be remotely controlled if autonomous operation fails, and are only used for relatively short-distance local delivery.
 The robots use feature detection of edges and mapping techniques to determine the suitability of navigable terrain.
 They weigh 55 lb unloaded, and can carry up to 20 lb of deliveries.
 Their average battery life is 18 hours, and the typical robot can travel around 40 km per day.
-The robots are equipped with a sensor suite that includes cameras, GPS, inertial measurement, ultrasonic sensors, radar, and possibly other sensors.
-The robots have loudspeakers to communicate with humans they meet.
-Users order Starship deliveries using the company's iOS and Android applications.
-Once the robot arrives to make a delivery, the user receives an alert and can unlock the robot through the app once their identity has been verified through biometric authentication technology.
+The robots are equipped with a sensor suite that includes ten stereo and time-of-flight cameras, GPS, ultrasonic sensors, radar and inertial measurement.
+The robots have loudspeakers to communicate with humans they meet, with a range of optional voices and characters and the ability to play music.
+Users order Starship deliveries using the company's app or through the existing platforms of retail partners.
+Once deliveries arrive, users unlock the robots through biometric identity verification.

 Before operating commercially the service was tested in over 100 cities and 20 countries around the world.
-The company operates in the United States, the United Kingdom, Germany, Finland and Estonia.
-From 2019 Starship has focused mainly on delivery services on college campuses.
-It has announced plans to expand its service to 100 university campuses in the United States, with the goal of reaching one million students.
 During the COVID-19 pandemic, Starship expanded the number of delivery robots used for grocery in the UK and the US to help with the delivery driver shortage.

-Sustainability
+As of October 2024, the company operates in over 100 locations in the United States, the United Kingdom, Germany, Finland and Estonia.

-According to Starship, its technology operates delivery robots that are "powered by zero carbon electricity, with the average delivery for a Starship robot consuming as little energy as boiling the kettle to make a single cup of tea".
-Starship Technologies worked in conjunction with Milton Keynes Council to conduct a study to review the impact of zero-emissions robots in cities over the course of 3 years.
-According to the study report, "Starship’s fleet has prevented 280,000 car journeys, and over 500,000 miles travelled in cars, leading to 137 tons of CO2 saved, and 22 kg of NOx saved during the study period".
+Between 2018 and 2021, Starship Technologies worked with Milton Keynes Council to conduct a study reviewing the impact of zero-emissions robots in cities.
+According to the report, Starship's robots "prevented 280,000 car journeys, and over 500,000 miles travelled in cars, leading to 137 tons of CO2 saved, and 22 kg of NOx saved during the study period".

+Economically, Starship's robots are considered to be cheaper than human-staffed delivery services.
+In 2018, Starship claimed that its robots cost US$5500, and hoped to reduce this to $2250.